Rugby-Foster reverts to strong side for Pumas clash

 Caleb Clarke, Jack Goodhue and Aaron Smith have also been brought back into the backline, while Shannon Frizell has rejoined the first-choice loose forward combination with captain Sam Cane and Ardie Savea.

+"He has also worked on his fitness side and we're seeing a work rate around the park that is suited to a test level.

+"He just has to keep doing what he has been doing off the bench and enjoy it."

-Nepo Laulala was also rushed back into the squad as the replacement tighthead prop after he arrived mid-week following the birth of his second child.
+Tighthead prop Nepo Laulala was also rushed back into the squad on the bench after he arrived mid-week following the birth of his second child.

 ((greg.stutchbury@thomsonreuters.com;))